ROCm/hipSPARSELt/docs/reference/porting.rst

 originally calls the cuSPARSELt API to an application that calls the hipSPARSELt API should be relatively straightforward.

-For example, the hipSPARSELt matmul interface is:
+For example, the hipSPARSELt matrix multiplication interface is:

-Matmul API
+Matrix multiplication API

 .. code-block:: c